-The customer may choose from three valuation options to determine the liability the carrier must assume for loss or damage.
-Each option has a different cost to the customer and represents a different level of carrier responsibility.
+The customer may choose from three valuation options to determine the liability the Carrier must assume for loss or damage.
+Each option has a different cost to the customer and represents a different level of Carrier responsibility.
 The customer has the following valuation protection options and must, on the face of the bill of lading, select one of the options.
-The carrier must not load the customer's goods until the customer selects an option and makes the appropriate notation on the bill of lading.
+The Carrier must not load the customer's goods until the customer selects an option and makes the appropriate notation on the bill of lading.

 Option 1 - Basic Value Protection.
-This is the most economical protection option available to a customer and is the minimum level of responsibility a carrier must assume for a household goods shipment.
+This is the most economical protection option available to a customer and is the minimum level of responsibility a Carrier must assume for a household goods shipment.
 This option provides coverage at $0.60 per pound per item.
 In case of loss or damage, the liability is $0.60 times the net weight of the lost or damaged goods.
-In the event of a loss or damage to one of a matched pair or set of items, the carrier's maximum liability will be limited to the damage or loss of only the individual item.
+In the event of a loss or damage to one of a matched pair or set of items, the Carrier's maximum liability will be limited to the damage or loss of only the individual item.

 The customer incurs no additional cost for this level of coverage.

 Option 2 - Replacement Cost Coverage with Deductible.
-This option provides full value coverage less a $300 deductible to the customer and a maximum carrier liability up to the declared value or $5.00 times the net weight of the shipment, whichever is greater.
+This option provides full value coverage less a $300 deductible to the customer and a maximum Carrier liability up to the declared value or $5.00 times the net weight of the shipment, whichever is greater.
 If the customer fails to select a level of valuation protection on the bill of lading, replacement value protection will be the default level in the case of a loss or damage claim.

-In the case of loss or damage the carrier must repair the damaged goods to the customer's satisfaction, reimburse the customer or replace the damaged goods for any amount above the $300 deductible.
+In the case of loss or damage the Carrier must repair the damaged goods to the customer's satisfaction, reimburse the customer or replace the damaged goods for any amount above the $300 deductible.
 The $300 deductible applies to the entire shipment rather than each individual item.

-For example, if the value of three lost items equals a replacement cost of $500, the carrier would be liable for $200 ($500 less $300 deductible).
+For example, if the value of three lost items equals a replacement cost of $500, the Carrier would be liable for $200 ($500 less $300 deductible).

-In the event of a loss or damage to one of a matched pair or set of items, the carrier's maximum liability will be limited to the damage or loss of only the individual item, subject to declared value limitations.
-If the carrier decides to reimburse for or replace a lost or damaged item, the carrier may claim the lost or damaged item as its property.
+In the event of a loss or damage to one of a matched pair or set of items, the Carrier's maximum liability will be limited to the damage or loss of only the individual item, subject to declared value limitations.
+If the Carrier decides to reimburse for or replace a lost or damaged item, the Carrier may claim the lost or damaged item as its property.

 The basis for valuation of the following items will revert to depreciated or fair market value, even if the customer selects Option 2.
-The customer must provide information about these items and the carrier must list these items separately on an inventory that accompanies the bill of lading.
+The customer must provide information about these items and the Carrier must list these items separately on an inventory that accompanies the bill of lading.